- Would you like to give a young employee or “newcomer” the possibility to deepen his/her knowledge about rubber?

 - Every user employs own specifications.
 How can we best translate these into useful material specifications?

 - Mixing is crucial for the production of good rubber compounds.
-Is the one mixing technique better than the other?
+Is one mixing technique better than another?

 - Which method of vulcanization is most suitable for our product?
 Or should we employ thermoplastic rubber?

 - How can environmental issues be prevented in the rubber industry?

 Rubber technology is an intensive seminar.
 It is partially based on the book “Basic Elastomer Technology” (Rubber Division, American Chemical Society).
-A tour of the Apollo-Vredestein factory is included in the programme.
-It is at the discretion of the hosting factory to decide upon admission of the individual persons.
-In such case a tour of the ETE laboratories will be included instead.
 Case studies are used to discuss the application in the company environment.
 There are plenty of opportunities provided for discussion of theoretical and practical aspects with the lecturers.
 Also after the seminar the participants can obtain advice from the University of Twente.

 Types of polymers, thermoplastics, thermosets, rubbers/elastomers, rubbers versus plastics, modulus versus temperature and time, glass transition, rubber elasticity, reinforced and non-reinforced rubbers.